How To Teach Your Kids DIY And Make It A Fun Activity

 By the time you get home your child will be raring to go.

 When you start painting, make sure the child is in a well ventilated spot.
 Some people do not take to the smell of paint, and we don't want any bad tummy's or sickness caused by the smell or chemicals in the paint.
-Try and make it a water based paint, this usually dries well and leaves little or no after smell.
+Try to make it a water based paint, this usually dries well and leaves little or no after smell.

 Give them a corner of the room to start with, and make it fun with plenty of dancing and singing along to their favorite tunes.
 If you get a few splashes here and there, well, who cares?
 A good point is to guide the child without them realising that they are actually being taught.
 Make it fun, but at the same time, show them how you do the brush strokes, so that they can follow in the same way.
 Great fun!